Fascism in North America

-Fascism in North America refers to political movements in the United States, Canada, Mexico, Central America and the Caribbean that are variants of fascism.
-Fascist movements in North America never gained power, unlike their counterparts in Europe.
+Fascism, a far-right, authoritarian, and ultranationalist political ideology and movement, has a long history in North America, with the earliest movements appearing shortly after the rise of fascism in Europe.

 Canada

-In Canada, fascism was divided between two main political parties.
-The Winnipeg-based Canadian Union of Fascists was modelled after the British Union of Fascists and led by Chuck Crate.
-The Parti national social chrétien, later renamed the Canadian National Socialist Unity Party, was founded by Adrien Arcand and inspired by Nazism.
+In Canada, fascism was divided between two main political parties, the Winnipeg-based Canadian Union of Fascists and the Parti national social chrétien, later renamed the Canadian National Socialist Unity Party.
+The Canadian Union of Fascists was modelled after the British Union of Fascists and led by Chuck Crate.
+The Canadian National Socialist Unity Party was founded by Adrien Arcand and inspired by Nazism.
 The Canadian Union of Fascists in English Canada never reached the level of popularity that the Parti national social chrétien enjoyed in Quebec.
-The Canadian Union of Fascists focused on economic issues while the Parti national social chrétien concentrated on racist themes.
+The Canadian Union of Fascists focused on economic issues, while the Parti national social chrétien concentrated on racist themes.
 The influence of the Canadian fascist movement reached its height during the Great Depression and declined from then on.

 Central America

-The dominance of right-wing politics in Central America by populism and the military has meant that there has been little space for the development of proper fascist movements.

-As a minor movement, the Nazi Party was active among German immigrants in El Salvador, where the government cracked down on activity, and Guatemala, which outlawed the Nazi Party and the Hitler Youth in May 1939, among others.
-They also organised in Nicaragua although Falangism was more important, especially in the Colegio Centro América in Managua where this brand of fascism flourished in the 1930s.
+As a minor movement, the Nazi Party was active among German immigrants in El Salvador, where the government cracked down on activity, and Guatemala, which outlawed the Nazi Party and the Hitler Youth in May 1939.
+They also organised in Nicaragua, although Falangism was more important, especially in the Colegio Centro América in Managua, where this brand of fascism flourished in the 1930s.

 Costa Rica

-The existence of figures sympathetic to Nazism in high political positions has been pointed out in the administrations of León Cortés Castro and Rafael Ángel Calderón Guardia.
-Cortés in particular (who spent some time in Nazi Germany) was famous as sympathizer since he was a presidential candidate.
+The existence of figures who were sympathetic to Nazism in high political positions has been pointed out in the administrations of León Cortés Castro and Rafael Ángel Calderón Guardia.
+Cortés, being a presidential candidate and having spent some time in Nazi Germany, was publicly viewed as a sympathizer.

-In the 1930s, a movement sympathetic to Nazism developed among the large community of German origin.
-Supporters of Nazism used to meet in the German Club.
+In the 1930s, a movement which was sympathetic to Nazism developed among a large community of Germans.
+Supporters of Nazism met in a local German Club.

-Since the declaration of war on the Third Reich by Costa Rica during Calderón Guardia's presidency, many citizens and residents of German and Italian origin were imprisoned and their properties nationalized, even though the vast majority had no links with Nazism or Fascism.
-The doctrinal origins of racism and the allegations of European racial superiority in Costa Rica had previous origins, as for example among the racist writings of Costa Rican scientist Clodomiro Picado Twight.
+During Calderón Guardia's presidency, Costa Rica declared war on the Third Reich, leading to the imprisonment of many German and Italian citizens and residents.
+Their properties were nationalized, despite the fact that the vast majority had no links with Nazism or Fascism.
+The doctrinal origins of racism and the allegations of European racial superiority in Costa Rica predated this event.
+For instance, Costa Rican scientist Clodomiro Picado Twight published racist writings that contributed to these ideologies.

 Panama

-The Central American leader who came closest to being an important domestic fascist was Arnulfo Arias of Panama who, during the 1940s, became a strong admirer of Italian fascism and advocated it following his ascension to the presidency in 1940.
+The Central American leader who came closest to being an important domestic fascist was Arnulfo Arias of Panama who during the 1940s, became a strong admirer and advocate of Italian fascism following his ascension to presidency in 1940.